Chavez to launch Venezuela candidacy in person

 Chavez's rival, young state governor Henrique Capriles, is the opposition's best hope for defeating him at the ballot box in the last 13 years, but is trailing him in polls.

-Capriles, 39, plans to march 14 kilometres with supporters on Sunday to register his candidacy with the national election board in downtown Caracas.
+Capriles, 39, plans to march 14 kilometers with supporters on Sunday to register his candidacy with the national election board in downtown Caracas.

 RIVAL RALLIES